 Four (4) roles and responsibilities must be included.
-A sample answer is provided below.

-Question 5 Four (4) roles and responsibilities of project managers during the project planning stage (100-word minimum).
-1. For example, in the context of project planning, project manager roles and responsibilities may be limited to preparing a scope management plan, writing a project statement, specifying the project boundaries, and clarifying the Work Breakdown Structure (WBS), however, 'planning' may occur throughout all stages of the project lifecycle.
-Other roles and responsibilities may include: Negotiating roles and responsibilities Measuring and verifying project scope Facilitating scope change requests Facilitating impact assessments of scope change requests Organising and facilitating scheduled change control meetings Communicating outcomes of scope change requests Updating project documents upon approval of all scope changes.
+For example, in the context of project planning, project manager roles and responsibilities may be limited to preparing a scope management plan, writing a project statement, specifying the project boundaries, and clarifying the Work Breakdown Structure (WBS), however, 'planning' may occur throughout all stages of the project lifecycle.

+Other roles and responsibilities may include:

+- Negotiating roles and responsibilities - Measuring and verifying project scope - Facilitating scope change requests - Facilitating impact assessments of scope change requests - Organising and facilitating scheduled change control meetings - Communicating outcomes of scope change requests - Updating project documents upon approval of all scope changes.

 Alternative roles and responsibilities may be provided.